Cinnamon, nutmeg and cloves.

 These humble spices that go well together in your tea were once worth their weight in gold.
 A large part of renaissance and colonial history — the wealth, the wars, and the fate of various people — were all shaped by the spices that now sit inconspicuously on pantry shelves worldwide.

-To appreciate how significant a role they played in the 16th century, let us voyage into the epicenter of the rich, and in some cases, horrific history of the Spice Trade — the Maluku islands.
+To appreciate how significant a role they played in the 16th century, let us voyage into the epicenter of the rich, and in some cases, horrific history of the Spice Trade of the Spice Islands in Maluku.

 As Europe had recovered from the Black Plague, the Arab and the Chinese worlds were thriving with various technological and cultural advancements.
 Together, they became powerful middlemen in the spice trade.
 Europeans were well aware of the existence of the so-called Spice Islands, yet no one but the eastern merchants knew of their whereabouts.